thisisevanfox/nhl-my-team-ios-widget/README.md

 ## Frequently Asked Questions (FAQs)
 All Frequently Asked Question are collected [here](https://github.com/thisisevanfox/nhl-my-team-ios-widget/blob/main/FAQ.md).

-## Known bugs 🐞
+## Bugs 🐞
-* Top and bottom banners being off center.
-(Device: XS Max) [Screenshot](https://imgur.com/gallery/fvhmnew)

-Find another bug?
+Found a bug?
 Feel free to create a issue.

 ## References 🏆
 I used the publicly accessible NHL api which is documented by  [dword4](https://gitlab.com/dword4/nhlapi).
 The logos are taken from [thesportsdb.com](https://thesportsdb.com).